charlesnchr/ERnet-v2/README.md

     </a>
 </div>

+### Repository structure
+The graphical user interface, Mambio, is provided in the folder `Graphical-App`.
+Instructions and further information can be found in the corresponding README.

+Code for training models based on the ERnet architecture can be found in the folder `Training`, and further information is also in the README file of that folder.
+A script that generates synthetic ER images can be found in `Training/Simulate_ER`, see the [Synthetic data generation pipeline](#synthetic-data-generation-pipeline-for-testing) section.

 ### Mambio

 To run inference with ERnet locally, we provide the graphical user interface Mambio: Multi-purpose Advanced ML-based Batch Image Operations.
 Mambio is a more general software that extends beyond image segmentation — there is also a plugin for [ML-SIM](https://github.com/charlesnchr/ML-SIM).